NOVEMBER 30 & December 1 (Saturday & Sunday)

 Another unique aspect of our celebration is Belsnickeling, a tradition practiced in certain German settlements of West Virginia, features costumed and masked mummers who will roam from house to house demanding attention and favors.
 Appearances of the Der Belsnickel and his band of roving mummers, a noisy and colorful group, are throughout the day during our celebration.

 “Spirit of Christmas in the Mountains” was featured in “Early American Life” Christmas 2018 edition.
-Copies of this magazine are available in our gift shop.

 General admission is $5 with children 10 & under admitted free with paying adult.